gozmanthefirst/gozmanthefirst/README.md

 ### Hi, I'm Gozman

-I am a frontend software developer with a passion for creating visually appealing and user-friendly websites.
-I am constantly learning and staying up-to-date with new technologies.
-In my free time, I enjoy reading epic fantasy novels and listening to music.
-I also write about my experiences as a software developer.
+I am a frontend software developer focused on building efficient, scalable web applications.
+I work primarily with Next.js, React, TypeScript, and Node.js, creating intuitive UIs and leveraging modern development practices to ensure professional, clean codebases.
+As I keep up with emerging technologies in frontend development, I am also deepening my expertise in backend development and deployment.
+Outside of coding, I enjoy reading epic/high fantasy novels and exploring new music.

-I'm currently learning Node.js and Express.
+Right now, I'm learning and gaining experience in Express and Hono.
+I am also interested in learning Go.

 Please feel free to reach out to me for any opportunities or collaboration.